phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - *each thread has its own private stack*
 - *default stack size is usually 1MB on 64bit machines*
 - *configure stack size with `-Xss` and `-XX:ThreadStackSize`*

+### Code cache
+- *The Just-In-Time (JIT) compiler stores its output in the code cache area.
+A JIT compiler compiles bytecode to native code for frequently executed sections, aka Hotspots.*
+- *The goal of the tiered compilation is (...) to have both fast startup times and good long-term performance.
+Tiered compilation increases the amount of code that needs to be cached in memory by up to four times.
+Since Java 8, this is enabled by default for JIT, although we still can disable tiered compilation.*

 ### GC
 - <https://dzone.com/articles/interesting-garbage-collection-patterns>